It’s been a decent week for birth in the news

 But the past week has been a relatively good week for transparent and seemingly fair (though, admittedly, not always cheery) coverage of a few birth-related issues.
 And in my opinion, each of the following news pieces is worth checking out–not just for the decent news coverage but also for the helpful information.

 Senior medical correspondent and “Empowered Patient” columnist Elizabeth Cohen examines the relative risks and benefits of VBAC and cesarean section within the context of two current news stories: 1) the fact that some insurance companies have denied women health care coverage after considering their previous c-sections to be “preexisting conditions” and 2) the story of Joy Szabo, a mother in Arizona who must travel 300 miles to the nearest “VBAC-supportive” hospital just to have her second VBAC (and who was threatened with a court-ordered cesarean by her local hospital if she attempted to have a VBAC there).

 All in all, I am impressed with Cohen’s discussion.
 Could she have done a better job of reporting the risk of uterine rupture?
 Sure.
-(For what it’s wort, the rate of uterine rupture during a VBAC is less than 1% for most women: .4% if labor begins on its own, .9-1.1% if labor is augmented or induced with pitocin, creating a rate of approximately .7% for all VBAC attempts, induced or not.)
+(For what it’s wort, the according to the 2004 Landon study, the rate of uterine rupture during a VBAC is less than 1% for most women: .4% if labor begins on its own, .9-1.1% if labor is augmented or induced with pitocin, creating a rate of approximately .7% for all VBAC attempts, induced or not.)